Ferries Mallorca

 Palma de Mallorca Port

-- Where is it and how to get there?
-In the heart of Palma de Mallorca, it’s the island’s largest and busiest port.
-You can reach it by bus lines 1, 20, N1, and N4, which connect the port with the old town and other areas.
-It’s also accessible by taxi or on foot from nearby locations.
+Located in the heart of Palma de Mallorca, this is the island’s largest and busiest port.
+It is well connected by public transport via bus lines 1, 20, N1 and N4, which link the port with the old town and other areas of the city.
+The port is also easily accessible by taxi or on foot from central Palma.

-- Where can you go to and from this port?
-Palma port operates ferries to other Balearic Islands and mainland Spain, including frequent routes to Ibiza, Menorca, and Valencia.
+Palma port operates ferry routes to other Balearic Islands and to mainland Spain.
+There are frequent connections to Ibiza, Menorca (Mahón) and Valencia.

 Alcúdia Port

-- Where is it and how to get there?
-The port is about 1.5 km from Alcúdia Old Town.
-It is easily accessible by car, taxi, or local buses connecting the port with the town center and surrounding areas.
+The port of Alcúdia is located around 1.5 km from Alcúdia Old Town, in the north of the island.
+It can be easily reached by car, taxi or local buses connecting the port with the town centre and nearby resort areas.

 Ferry companies traveling to Mallorca